openxpki/openxpki/doc/reference/configuration/realm.rst

                 digest: "{SSHA}ejZpY22dFwjVI48z14y2jYuToPRjOXRP"
                 role: RA Operator

 The passwords are hashed, the used hash algorithm is given as prefix inside the curly brackets.
 You should use only *SSHA* which is "salted sha1".
-For compatibility we support plain sha1, md5, smd5 (salted md5) and crypt.
+For compatibility we support plain sha (sha1), md5, smd5 (salted md5) and crypt.
 You can created the salted passwords using the openxpkiadm CLI tool.

 If you plan to use static passwords for a larger amount of users, you should consider to use a connector instead::